Roofing, Siding, and Deck Blog Post

 As soon as the dangers of asbestos were made public by research organizations, the sales for asbestos in the market started to decline in the 1940s.
 However, the use of asbestos was still prevalent in the United States for a few more decades.
 By the 1980s, countries like the United Kingdom started to take precautionary measures on banning asbestos as a building material due to the serious problems that it posed to workers.

 Overall, asbestos makes for great material for roofing, but it can pose some health risks.
-The overall life expectancy of an asbestos cement shingle roof would be 30 – 50 days if the circumstances are just right.
+The overall life expectancy of an asbestos cement shingle roof would be 30 – 50 years if the circumstances are just right.
 Since asbestos does pose some health hazards, it’s best to leave installation and maintenance to licensed roofing professionals who have the necessary protection and equipment against asbestos.

 If you’re still on the edge on whether you should buy asbestos cement roof shingles or use a different type of material, then it’s best to consult with a professional roofing contractor that can also provide services on installation, repairs, and the maintenance of your roofing Cherokee.